starius/ScPrime/doc/api/index.html.md

 The other fields can generally be ignored.
 The parent block ID field is the hash of the parent block's header.
 Modifying this field will result in an orphan block.
-The timestamp is the time at which the block was mined and is set by the Sia Daemon.
+The timestamp is the time at which the block was mined and is set by the ScPrime Daemon.
 Modifying this field can result in invalid block.
 The merkle root is the merkle root of a merkle tree consisting of the timestamp, the miner outputs (one leaf per payout), and the transactions (one leaf per transaction).
 Modifying this field will result in an invalid block.